-A little-known statistic is that only 4% of businesses make it 10 years.
-Business owners who survive the first five years (the time period where 80% of businesses fail) often call it quits shortly before their 10th anniversary in business.
-The reason is basically burning out.
-They just can’t keep up the pace anymore and they end up selling or closing their businesses.
+Did you know that some people assert that only 4% of businesses make it 10 years?
+Business owners who survive the first five years (the time period where as much as 80% of businesses fail) often call it quits shortly before or after their 10th anniversary in business.
+The reason is basically that the owner is completely burnt out.
+They just can’t keep up the pace anymore and they end up selling or closing their business.

 One of my businesses after 3 years.

-- Develop a plan.
+Step 3: Develop a plan.
 Follow the steps outlined in the E-Myth.
 Establish a Primary Aim, Strategic Plan, Organizational Structure and then go to work on creating systems in your business.
-A great tool for this is WayWeDo.com.
+A great tool for this is Process Street.

-- Start replacing yourself.
+Step 4: Start replacing yourself.
 Out of all the basic roles in your company, which one are you the worst at?
 Work towards hiring someone who is really good at that job as soon as possible.
-Using virtual assistants is a great place to start, I suggest that you reach out to Canadian Virtual Gurus.
+Using virtual assistants is a great place to start, I suggest that you reach out to FreeeUp.
 Use the time you spent on this role to make your business more profitable.
 Repeat this process until your entire business operates profitably without your direct involvement in day-to-day operations.

-If you would like to have assistance with this process please feel free to contact me for a FREE no obligation consultation, you can reach me by going to the contact section of our blog by clicking here.
+If you would like to have assistance with this process please feel free to contact me for a FREE no-obligation consultation, you can reach me by going to the contact section of my website by clicking here.